Residency interviews can be a daunting prospect. So, too, can the uncertainty following them.

 Immediately following your interview, you should take a few minutes to capture your initial reaction.

-“Interviews, after some time, do tend to blend together a little bit, although every program is unique in its own way,” said AMA member Liz Southworth, MD, an ob-gyn PGY-3 at Michigan Medicine.
+“Interviews, after some time, do tend to blend together a little bit, although every program is unique in its own way,” said AMA member Liz Southworth, MD, a pelvic medicine and reconstructive surgery fellow at University of Texas Southwestern Medical Center in Dallas.
 She advises that residency applicants “quickly jot down some thoughts” after the interview’s completed.

 Dr. Southworth specifically recommended the National Resident Matching Program’s Prism app, which she said is “nice because it lets you rank programs as you go.”

-Bukky Ajagbe Akingbola, DO, a second-year ob-gyn resident at the University of Minnesota, spoke of a colleague who recorded short videos of his impressions following his residency interviews.
+Bukky Ajagbe Akingbola, DO, a fourth-year ob-gyn resident at the University of Minnesota, spoke of a colleague who recorded short videos of his impressions following his residency interviews.

 Heed a program’s communication protocol